TS000/lighthouse-developer-portal/docs/ADR/github-packages.md

 ## Decision

-GitHub Packages will be used for managing private packages for the lighthouse-backstage repo.
+GitHub Packages will be used for managing private packages for the lighthouse-embark repo.

 [Packages](https://github.com/orgs/department-of-veterans-affairs/packages)